Q&A: Melissa Barrera survives, on screen and in Hollywood - NewsBreak

 Starting Thursday, the Mexican actress can be seen in “Keep Breathing,” a Netflix miniseries about the lone survivor of a plane crash in the middle of the Canadian wilderness.

-Barrera — along with Ana de Armas — is among the few Hispanic actresses given a wide variety of roles, far beyond the characters Latinas have been allowed to play, while the discussion about the lack of representation continues in Hollywood.
+Barrera — along with Ana de Armas — is among few Latin actresses given a wide variety of roles, far beyond the characters Latina's have been allowed to play, while the discussion about the lack of representation continues in Hollywood .

 “I crave the kind of representation where my identity is not the center and the most important part about the story that we’re telling," she added.
 “I know it’s necessary, and we do need the Latino and Latina stories to be getting told, and I want to do that.
 But I also just want to tell stories.”